MuteBard/Unity_Shaders/Notes/dev/DEV-04.md

 ![](../images/DEV-04/DEV-04-H4.png)

-    The important takeaway is that the 3D mesh has many values that are required to manipulate how a material will visually present on a surface and it's the job of the input struct to get these values to your shader function.
+    The important takeaway is that the 3D mesh has many values that are required to manipulate how a material will visually present on a surface and it's the job of the input struct to get these values to the shader function.